googlecolab/open_in_colab/README.md

 ## Change Log

+Version 1.2.1 (2025-11-11):

+*   Support opening .ipynb files in Colab from the "Code" view for repository files or the "source blob" view for Gists.

 Version 1.2.0 (2024-12-16):

 *   Add a link to Open in Colab's GitHub repo from the Chrome Web Store page.